-First, we will look at good data for reference.
+First, we will look at good Westford data for reference.

-Then we will look at recent data from Westford and try to determine what is wrong, if anything.
+Then we will look at data from Westford in 2023 and try to determine what was wrong.

-The following slides are the output from a new data analysis tool written in Python that automatically gathers up data from many Tac32Plus TIC "A" and "T" log files that may be on any network accessible computer and produces a single multi-page PDF report file for analysis.
+The following slides are the output from a data analysis tool written in Python that automatically gathers up data from many Tac32Plus TIC "A" and "T" log files that may be on any network accessible computer and produces a PDF report file for analysis.